 "We had her Saturday through Monday morning.
-She was really, really, really easy, purring and hunkering down on Annika when AJ took a nap in my office, and curling up with/on me when I'd join her on my daybed.
+She was really, really, really easy, purring and hunkering down on my tween daughter when she took a nap in my office, and curling up with/on me when I'd join her on the daybed.

 She does like to chew on things (cellphones pointed at her to take her picture, cell phone cords) and claw on rugs and such, but I keep a bathmat under my desk for my dogs to park on that she had a great time clawing at and I couldn't care less.
-(Maybe worth getting her a claw sharpening pad for her kennel?)
+It wasn't destructive, really.
+I think she just likes to explore all options available!

 My husband pet her into a "crazy time" where she started charging around and playing with paper wads that Annika and I tossed for her.
 She's so quiet in her kennel at AWF, so it was so much fun to watch her run and jump and play with abandon.
-She was always very careful with her claws and it was pure happy crazy catness.
-She ended up exploring more of my office room than Claire or the kittens: she was up on the dresser and desk, peeking out the window, popping dresser doors open to look inside.
+She was always very careful with her claws and it was pure happy crazy cat-ness.
+She was having a blast!

-I think she was happy to be in a new space, accommodated quickly, and would have been happy to explore more rooms.
+I think she was happy to be in a new space, accommodated quickly, and would have been totally comfortable exploring more rooms.
 I think she'll transition to a new home really easily.
-And be really sweet and thankful to her new humans!

 Ashley's daily IBS medication shouldn't stop any interested adopter from considering her.
 It's super simple and shouldn't really be an issue for someone who has a nice structured schedule where they have enough time in the morning to pop the pill and wait an hour to feed her.
-The surprise issue to a new adopter is that she doesn't like her current food.
+The surprise issue to a new adopter would be that she doesn't like her current food.
 She will want any other pet's food, because her bland food isn't very exciting to her!
 You can leave her dry food out for her all day, because it isn't very exciting food so she doesn't wolf it down.